directorscut82/matbuttons/README.md

 ###### matbuttons is a simple matlab script-guide for creating gui elements and especially buttons in arbitary sizes and shapes.

-Unfortunately despite the many incarnations of mathworks's ui building (Guide and its children),
+Unfortunately despite the many incarnations of mathworks's ui building (Guide and its children, including some exceptional commits from file-exchange), its functionality leaves something to be desired.
+A prominent exclusion -at least to me, is the absence of circle buttons*.

+This small script